 - Use Medjool dates for this recipe as they are the best type of dates for baking and are cheaper and easier to find.

-- Some may think that this recipe is too plain, too simple, and somehow lacking.
-Diminish that thought and add to the mixture cocoa powder for chocolatey flavor!
+- Add to the mixture cocoa powder for chocolatey flavor!
 Who would say no to chocolate date slices?

 - You may add a pinch of cinnamon, nutmeg or dry ginger to the crumble mixture.